grislyeye/grislyeye.com/content/blog/bad-books/bad-books.md

 You also need to have a working understanding of the genre.
 It's no good just diving into say horror and just pick up the first four-star book you come across.
 I know fantasy and science fiction well so I already know a rough lay of the land.
 On the other hand, genres I'm new to are more unknown and harder to curate.

 There is one final trap here.
 Online ratings and reviews are notoriously unreliable and easy to game.
 Large numbers of ratings are harder to sway but it's not impossible.
 And a dangerous source of bias is review bombing.
 Everything is political, but reviews have become battlegrounds for right-wing propaganda.
 This sort of thing happens all the time in film and gaming, and we've seen it happen with books (remember [Sad Puppies](https://en.wikipedia.org/wiki/Sad_Puppies)?).
-It's always worth looking at the context within which a book is published (or any piece of culture) and try to understand the political climate surrounding it.
+It's always worth looking at the context within which a book is published (or any piece of culture for that matter) and try to understand the political climate surrounding it.

 **To summarize...**